Larry Richman’s Missionary Companions

 Elder Bleak Powell and Sister Gladys Powell in a native blouse and skirt in 1975 by the church in Patzicía, Guatemala before the earthquake.

 See the Christmas card from the mission December 1977-78.
 It has pictures of missionaries who were starting their mission when I finished mine.
-It also has some people from the Guatemalan wards I served in who where by then missionaries themselves.
+It also has some people from the Guatemalan wards I served in who had by then begun serving as missionaries.
 See the Christmas card from the mission December 1979.
-It has pictures of missionaries I met in Guatemala the summers following my mission and also some people from the Guatemalan wards I served in who where by then missionaries themselves.
+It has pictures of missionaries I met in Guatemala the summers following my mission and also some people from the Guatemalan wards I served in who had by then begun serving as missionaries.